PerQdisc™

 PerQdisc™ Mechanism of Action

 The PerQdisc (Figure 2) acts by replacing the physical space of the nucleus with an implant that aims to behave in a similar fashion to a healthy native nucleus.
-The PerQdisc™ is comprised of an incompressible material which, when contained by the annulus provides 50% of the load bearing requirements of the motion segment.
+The PerQdisc™ is comprised of an incompressible material which, when contained by the annulus helps recreate physiological motion and redistribute the weight bearing forces and mechanical properties of the disc in a more natural fashion.

 Figure 2.
 PerQdisc™